UCLComputerScience/pgta/ml.md

 #### 5. Contracting

-CSHR will follow up with those applicants who were made an offer.
+[CSHR](mailto:computerscience.hr@ucl.ac.uk) will follow up with those applicants who were made an offer.

-It is the ML's responsibility to ensure that all PGTA working with them have been properly recruited, compliant with UK Government legislation, before they are assigned any duty.
+It is the ML's responsibility to ensure that all PGTAs working with them have been properly recruited, compliant with UK Government legislation, before they are assigned any duty.
 TA must present their Right To Work (RTW) before the start of their contract and cannot commence work until the original has been verified by a member of UCL staff.
 PGTAs will not be paid if they attempt to work before they have submitted their RTW.